 See posts about inspiration for this story

-If you want to read chapters as I write/rewrite them, and help shape the story, please sign up for my monthly email newsletter.
+If you want to read chapters 1-7 and help shape the story, please sign up for my monthly email newsletter and tell me.

 I wrote two versions of Chapter 1.
 The November and December newsletters gave my followers a chance to vote on which version of Chapter 1 they liked better.
 It was almost unanimous.